Retrieval-Augmented Machine Translation with Unstructured Knowledge: Introduction

 Our main contributions are concluded as follows: \begin{itemize}[leftmargin=*,topsep=0pt] \item To the best of our knowledge, we are the first to study retrieval-augmented MT using unstructured knowledge.
-To this end, we construct the first corresponding benchmark dataset, \emph{i.e.}, RAGtrans, containing 79K translation samples collected via GPT-4o and human translators.
+To this end, we construct the first corresponding benchmark dataset, \emph{i.e.}, RAGtrans, containing 169K translation samples collected via GPT-4o and human translators.

 \item We propose a multi-task training method with three designed training objectives to improve LLMs' retrieval-augmented MT ability.
-The multi-task training samples are low-cost, and do not require additional labeling costs.
-Experimental results show the effectiveness of the method. \item In-depth analyses of the retrieval-augmented MT results provide a deeper understanding of this research direction.
+The multi-task training samples are low-cost, and do not require additional labeling costs. \item In-depth analyses of the retrieval-augmented MT results on automatic evaluation and human evaluation provide a deeper understanding of this research direction.

 \end{itemize}